 The grantor is not responsible for any liens or encumbrances that took place before they took ownership.
 This type of deed is most commonly used in transactions involving the sale of commercial property.

-, also called a non-warranty deed, offers the grantee the least amount of protection.
+The quitclaim deed, also called a non-warranty deed, offers the grantee the least amount of protection.
 This type of deed may be used by the grantor to escape any liability if they are unsure of the status of the property title, as no warranties or promises are made.
 Quitclaim deeds are most often used to transfer property between family members, such as in the case of marriage or inheritance, or in other situations where money does not change hands and the extra level of protection provided by a general warranty deed is not required.

 Special purpose deeds are another form of quitclaim deeds that offer little to no protection to the grantee.
 They are commonly used to transfer property as mandated by official court rulings, such as when a person dies without a will or when a property must be sold to pay off outstanding tax debts.